OpenSlides/openslides-backend/docs/actions/motion_category.sort.md

 ```

 ## Action
-All category ids of th meeting must be given.
+All category ids of the meeting must be given.
 Sorts the categories with the `motion_category/parent_id` and `motion_category/weight` fields.

 ## Permissions
 The request user needs `motion.can_manage`.